Description

 Applying this definition to our asset in some examples:

-• During the last 3 years, the maximum time in days below previous high water mark is 199 days, which is larger, thus worse than the value of 199 days from the benchmark.
+• During the last 3 years, the maximum days below previous high is 199 days, which is greater, thus worse than the value of 199 days from the benchmark.

 AveDuration: